wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - Review your terminal history to ensure ALL commands are documented

 THIS JOURNAL ENTRY MUST:
-- Document EVERY development activity from today
+- Document EVERY development activity for TODAY'S ACTUAL DATE ($TODAY, not tomorrow or any future date)
+- If an entry for today already exists, UPDATE that entry instead of creating a new one
 - Follow EXACTLY the same structure as previous entries, with one exception: always include the Technical Decisions section even if previous entries don't have it
 - Be placed at the TOP of docs/journal/engineering-journal.md (create file if it doesn't exist)
 - Replace any existing entry for today while preserving all other entries
 - Use natural, human-like language instead of technical jargon throughout the entire entry

+IMPORTANT: Never create entries for future dates.
+Always use the current date ($TODAY) and update the existing entry if one exists for today.

 REQUIRED SECTION HEADERS (use these EXACT headers):
-## [Use today's date in YYYY-MM-DD format]
+## [Replace this with the actual date from $TODAY, e.g., ## 2025-05-11]
 ### Accomplishments
 ### Current State
 ### Technical Decisions